backstage/backstage/.changeset/warm-lamps-tease.md

 '@backstage/plugin-kubernetes-backend': patch
 ---

-Update aws sdk client from v2 to v3.
+Update `aws-sdk` client from v2 to v3.